 Black Friday surpassed Boxing Day as the No. 1 retail shopping date in our country a few years ago.
-In the age of COVID-19, cross-border shopping is now an option, shopping locally can still help support businesses that made it through the pandemic and continue to recover from storefront closures.
+And even though cross-border shopping is now an option, shopping locally can still help support businesses that made it through the pandemic and continue to recover from storefront closures.

 Car insurance rates often change

 Insurance rates often change.
-In Ontario, for example, the Financial Services Regulatory Authority (FSRA) releases the rate changes they’ve approved each week.
-Sometimes just a few insurance providers change their rates, and sometimes dozens do.
+In Ontario, for example, the Financial Services Regulatory Authority (FSRA) releases rate approvals regularly.
+Sometimes, just a few insurance providers apply to change their rates, and other times, dozens do.

 That’s why it’s so important to shop around for car insurance.
 The company that offered you the best rate five years ago, or even last year, may not be the company that can provide you with the lowest rate today.

 Ways to save on car insurance beyond shopping around